"For God and Country" - "Lest We Forget"

-The oration must be on some aspect of the Constitution, with emphasis on a citizenís duties and obligations to our government.
-The same subject and oration used in the department contest must be used in the national contest.
+The prepared oration must be on some aspect of the Constitution of the United States with emphasis on the duties and obligations of a citizen to our government.
+The same subject and oration will be used at all levels of the contest.

 The assigned topic discourse must not consume less than three (3) minutes or more than five (5) minutes for delivery.
 The purpose of the assigned topic discourse is to test the speaker's knowledge of the subject, the extent of his or her research, and the ability to discuss the topic as related to the basic principles of government under the Constitution.

 The assigned topic shall be drawn by the contest official in full view of the audience immediately before the last speaker begins delivery of his or her prepared oration and will be made known to the audience and each contestant approximately five (5) minutes prior to the time of delivery.
-The topic will be on some phase of the U.S. Constitution, selected from Articles and Sections as listed under assigned topics for the current year's contest in this brochure.
+The topic will be on some phase of the U.S. Constitution, selected from Articles and Sections as listed under assigned topics for the current year's contest.

 All contestants at each contest level are required to speak in the English language on the same assigned topic.